 If you have symptoms of varicocele or pelvic congestion syndrome and want to find a solution to your daily pain, speak with your doctor about treatment options that may be best suited for your diagnosis, medical history, and goals of treatment.

 How are Varicose Veins in the Groin Treated?

 There are treatment options for both men and women that suffer from varicose veins in the groin.
 Treatment is typically aimed at those with symptoms, as there are some individuals with the above syndromes that do not have any symptoms.
 For men, treatment options include surgery to correct the defect within the veins or an embolization procedure, which scars the vein preventing further blood flow.
 For women, treatment may include surgery to remove the pelvic organs, such as the uterus, certain hormones to treat pain, surgery to correct the veins, or embolization.

 Contact Our Office Today

-If you have been suffering from groin pain and you think varicose veins are to blame, make an appointment with our doctor at Miami Vein Center in Miami.
+If you have been suffering from groin pain and you think varicose veins are to blame, make an appointment with our board certified surgeon at the Miami Vein Center.
 You will be evaluated and have the opportunity to pinpoint the source of your groin pain.
 This is your chance to move forward to find solutions.
 Contact us today to schedule your consultation to learn more.
-Come visit our friendly staff and learn about the difference of varicose veins vs spider veins.